-My pastor spoke about this verse last weekend during service and it really got me thinking.
 For the last several months, actually year and a half, joy is not something I would say has been a benchmark in my life or the life of my family.
-At least, by the world’s standard, “joy” has eluded us.
+(I know many can relate.)
+At least by the world’s standard, “joy” has eluded us.
 The world’s definition of joy equates, really, to happiness.
 In fact, the Miriam-Webster dictionary defines it this way, “the emotion evoked by well-being, success, or good fortune or by the prospect of possessing what one desires.”
-I know as a Christian that happiness in this life is not my end goal, but even for Christians I think we can still get caught up in measuring our “joy” by how happy we are.
+I know as a Christian that happiness in this life is not my end goal, but even as Christians I think we can still get caught up in measuring our “joy” by how happy we are.
 Then, we may even begin to assess our walk with God, by our degree of happiness.
 If we are not happy, our walk must be off.
 Am I alone here?

 Jesus himself was a man of sorrows, acquainted with grief.
 So why should we as His followers think our lives would be filled with comfort, happiness and light-heartedness?
 Those things were not promised to us by God.
 But what He did promise us is the hope of God above us and the rock of God’s word under our feet.
 Those are the things that bring us unconquerable joy in the midst of trials.
 This is what the world needs to see from us as pursuers of God…they need to see that our hope of Heaven above lifts our heads when life wants to take us down.
 They need to see that the foundation of God’s word under our feet guides our steps when we feel at a loss for how to move forward.
 This world doesn’t need to see our superficial smiles to know that we are authentic believers in Jesus Christ.
 People need to see us living the Gospel by the strength of the Holy Spirit which gives us patience with our families and those around us when times are hard.
 They need to see us reaching out and loving others when our instincts tell us to retreat and protect ourselves.
 They need to see that we are anchored to Something so profound that we will not be shaken by the circumstances around us, nor will we become embittered or grumbling people.
 We will not give way to discouragement because we KNOW the Lord is coming to our rescue.
 Period.
 This is living out the joy of the Lord is your strength.